-- Report to the designated office, produce proper identification and sign in to secure a visitor's pass. - In times of potential health risk or when access to school buildings and offices is modified, visitors will be required to complete a health screening prior to being admitted to the school building or office. - Display the visitor's pass throughout the visit.
+- Report to the designated office, produce proper identification and sign in to secure a visitor's pass. - Display the visitor's pass throughout the visit.
 (Visitor's passes are good for one day only). - Visit only the designated areas, students or personnel. - Limit animals to service animals assisting visitors only. - Return the visitor's pass at the end of the visit.